digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

       :ref:`authorization <da-model-authorization>` (guaranteeing that
       the actors and submitters are allowed to perform the view's action)

-   2. authenticity (guaranteeing that the actors and submitters are who they claim to be).
+   2. authenticity (guaranteeing that the submitters are who they claim to be).

    3. transparency (guaranteeing that participants who should be notified get notified).

+   4. consensus (guaranteeing that participants commit projections of the same transaction)

-   Conformance, authorization, authenticity and transparency problems only arise due to submitter malice.
+   Conformance, authorization, authenticity, transparency, and consensus problems arise only due to submitter malice.
    Consistency problems can arise with no malice.
-For example, the Iou that is to be transferred to Bob might simply have already been spent (assuming that we do not use the "locking" technique in Daml).
+For example, the Iou that is to be transferred to Bob might simply have already been spent.
-   Based on the check's result, a subset of recipients, called **confirmers** then prepares a (positive or negative) **confirmation response** for each view separately.
-A **confirmation policy** associated with the request specifies which participants are confirmers, given the transaction's informees.
+   Based on the check's result, a subset of recipients called **confirming participants** then prepares a (positive or negative) **mediator response** for each view separately.
+A **confirmation policy** associated with the request specifies which participants must confirm, given the transaction's informees.

-   The confirmers send their responses to a **mediator**, another special entity that aggregates the responses into a single decision for the entire confirmation request.
+   The confirming participants send their responses to a **mediator**, another special entity that aggregates the responses into a single verdict for the entire confirmation request.
 The mediator serves to hide the participants' identities from each other (so that Bank and SR do not need to know that they are part of the same transaction).